Dance and performance studies, Latin America, community dance, contemporary technique. On sabbatical 2022–23.

 All classes are open to majors and nonmajors.
 The department offers students at all levels of experience opportunities to choreograph, perform, undertake research, participate in residencies with visiting artists and scholars, and interact closely with faculty members.
-Our wide-ranging curriculum includes courses in choreography, improvisation, critical dance studies, dance history, Latin American dance, and Southeast Asian dance.
-Courses in the contemporary dance sequence engage the study of modern and contemporary dance techniques within choreographic and critical contexts.
-Additional technique classes are offered in ballet, Afro-Brazilian, Argentine tango, and hip-hop.
+Our wide-ranging curriculum includes courses in contemporary dance, choreography, improvisation, critical dance studies, cultural studies, Latin American dance, Southeast Asian dance, and dances of the African diaspora.